k3vob/FYP/Home.md

 * 108 features and 1 label per ID for each timestamp that the ID exists in the portfolio
 * Each row corresponds to the 108 features and single label for an ID at a single timestamp
 * Rows are sorted by ascending timestamp and then by ascending ID
+* There are plenty of null values in the dataset

 | id | timestamp | derived_0 | ... | derived_4 | fundamental_0 | ... | fundamental_63 | technical_0 | ... | technical_3 | technical_5 | ... | technical_44 | y |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|